WayneZhang233/VoucherConnect/README.md

-# Food-Service-Management-System
+# Local-Business-Service-Platform
-A food service management platform integrating merchant discount publishing, user coupon purchasing, and store visit notes posting using Spring Boot.
-Key features include user login, flash sale coupon purchasing, note posting, and engagement functions such as liking and following.
+A local business service platform, integrating **merchant discount publishing, user voucher purchasing, and store visit notes posting** using Spring Boot.
+Key features include user login, flash sale voucher purchasing, note posting, and engagement functions such as liking and following.
+The platform solves the problem of **scattered discount information** across various businesses and provides an engaging community.

 Adopting a front-end and back-end separation model, with the back-end deployed on Tomcat and the front-end deployed on Nginx.